kali-linex/linex/Documentation/kbuild/makefiles.rst

 names.
 This allows kbuild to totally skip the directory if the corresponding ``CONFIG_`` option is neither "y" nor "m".

-Non-builtin vmlinux targets - extra-y
+Non-builtin vmlinex targets - extra-y
 -------------------------------------

-extra-y specifies targets which are needed for building vmlinux, but not combined into built-in.a.
+extra-y specifies targets which are needed for building vmlinex, but not combined into built-in.a.

 Examples are:

-1) vmlinux linker script
+1) vmlinex linker script

-   The linker script for vmlinux is located at arch/$(SRCARCH)/kernel/vmlinux.lds
+   The linker script for vmlinex is located at arch/$(SRCARCH)/kernel/vmlinex.lds

 Example::

   # arch/x86/kernel/Makefile
-  extra-y	+= vmlinux.lds
+  extra-y	+= vmlinex.lds

-$(extra-y) should only contain targets needed for vmlinux.
+$(extra-y) should only contain targets needed for vmlinex.

-Kbuild skips extra-y when vmlinux is apparently not a final goal.
+Kbuild skips extra-y when vmlinex is apparently not a final goal.
 (e.g. ``make modules``, or building external modules)

 If you intend to build targets unconditionally, always-y (explained